Skip to content

 Supported types when decoding:

 • std::array<T, N> and T[N].
 If the destination array length is too small, the additional elements will be discarded.
-If the destination array is too big, the additional elements will be overwritten with T().
+If the destination array is too large, the additional elements will be overwritten with T().

 • std::span<T, Extent> with static extent.
 If the span is too small, the additional elements will be discarded.